dturcotte/react-intl-ts-lib-repro/README.md

-## Breaking changes in indirect dependencies of react-intl relying on es-abstract due to expanded ts --lib requirements
+## Breaking changes in TypeScript projects due to indirect dependencies of react-intl relying on es-abstract due to expanded tsc --lib requirements
 There are two folders with identical `package.json` and `tsconfig.json`.
 The only difference is in the dependency versions in `yarn.lock`.
 One builds successfully and the other does not.

 ### `breaking/`